Application Dates

 No. We recognize that plays come in all kinds of different shapes and sizes — and that scripts do, too.
 We only require that your name and contact information (and agent information, if applicable) is removed from the script, that you include a character breakdown with both age and gender, and that you include page numbers.

-What should my character breakdown look like?
+What should the character breakdown in my script PDF look like?

 Can I include an author’s note in my script?